 The rain garden is maintained by the County quarterly, including visits to weed, prune, clean out sediment and litter, replace plants when necessary, and to make sure underdrains and overflows function correctly.
 We welcome help from neighbors to keep the facilities free of litter and leaves.

 Native plants are selected that can tolerate both wet and dry conditions.
 We select native plants that grow no more than 2.5 feet above the curb.
-The Green Streets Program provides four plant palette options.
-Residents adjacent to the green street rain gardens are provided the opportunity to vote on their favorite choice.

 Green street projects are often implemented in partnership with other County programs such as the Neighborhood Conservation Program, the Stormwater Management Program and the Complete Streets Program.